jupyterlab/jupyter-ai/docs/source/users/index.md

     alt="Screen shot of the initial, blank, chat interface." class="screenshot" />

-To compose a message, type it in the text box at the bottom of the chat interface and press <kbd>SHIFT</kbd>+<kbd>ENTER</kbd> to send.
-You can press <kbd>ENTER</kbd> to add a new line.
+To compose a message, type it in the text box at the bottom of the chat interface and press <kbd>ENTER</kbd> to send it.
+You can press <kbd>SHIFT</kbd>+<kbd>ENTER</kbd> to add a new line.
 (These are the default keybindings; you can change them in the chat settings pane.)
 Once you have sent a message, you should see a response from Jupyternaut, the Jupyter AI chatbot.

 <img src="../_static/chat-hello-world.png"
     alt='Screen shot of an example "Hello world" message sent to Jupyternaut, who responds with "Hello world, how are you today?"'